stefandee/deflector/README.md

 * Delete to delete a tile
 * End to toggle mirror type (rotating or non rotating)
 * +/- to change the level to edit (up to MAX_LEVELS, which is 100)
-* S to save the level to file (will be saved data/gamedata/levels.dat)
+* S to save the level to file (will be saved to data/gamedata/levels.dat)
 * C to clear the level with the template (borders + laser generator).
 There is no confirmation or undo, so use with caution.

 Make sure to backup/branch/stash before editing ;)